 - Paracetamol can be an alternative for children and adults.

 - For acute or recent injuries, use ice packs.

 - For chronic injuries, heat packs are better options.

 - Relaxation techniques such as yoga or meditation

 - Acupuncture, etc.

 Common Mild Emergencies that Involve Pain and Inflammation

-Toothaches, stomachaches, headaches, arthritis flare-ups, menstrual cramps, sprains and many more may seem ordinary situations but the first aider should take extra care in administering ibuprofen, especially to people who have a history of allergic reactions to medications.
+Toothaches, stomachaches, headaches, arthritis flare-ups, menstrual cramps, sprains, and many more may seem ordinary situations.
+Still, the first aider should take extra care in administering ibuprofen, especially to people with a history of allergic reactions to medications.

 Causes of Fever

 Another symptom where ibuprofen is commonly used is fever.
 Fever can be a sign of infections, inflammations, autoimmune disorders, and other health problems such as cancer.